Reading at Pye Bank

 The teaching of vocabulary underpins all of our reading teaching at Pye Bank and we make strong links between our reading lessons and vocabulary lessons.
 Key words are taken from our Cracking Comprehension and reading zone texts and these are taught explicitly in five lessons fortnightly.
 We believe that vocabulary knowledge is critical to reading comprehension and it is a vital part of the reading jigsaw.

-All Children will bring home a level-appropriate reading book (reading stage, recommended read or guided free choice) and they are expected to read at home every evening and bring their book bags, reading diary and reading books to school daily.
-Everyday a teacher/TA will check that pupils have their reading book and reading record in school which will result in the child receiving a tally mark on the reading diary checklist chart.
+All children take home an age appropriate reading book (a precisely matched phonetically decodable book or a recommended read) and t are expected to read at home every evening, bringing their book bags, reading diary and reading books to school daily.
+Every day a teacher/TA checks that pupils have their reading book and reading record in school and will give the child a tally mark on the reading diary checklist chart.
 Every day that children bring their reading book and reading record in to school they will receive a house point.
 Children are encouraged to keep their reading books for at least 2 days before changing them to continue to support reading fluency.
 Adults in school monitor this and support them to make appropriate choices.

 All of our children learn the skills of reading through our Reading Zone characters.